Nutri'Kids - Braine-l'Alleud Hospital

 An individual's weight problem is just the tip of the iceberg, under which lies more deeper suffering, which is important to identify to break the cycle of overcompensating for it by eating.

 Children may find it difficult to express their feelings or to identify what is wrong.
-Hypnosis is a mind-body exercise which allows you to work on your emotions, and for difficulties experienced to come to the surface.
+The cognitive-behavioural therapy allows you to relate to your emotions and sensations and to support your motivation in the pursuit of your objectives.

 Our psycho-dietary approach comprises multiple phases